Our approach to dealing with and promoting equality issues

 Equality Objectives – Employment

 Achievement of our equality objectives is supported by an annual action plan, with regular monitoring of progress against the agreed actions for the year.
+We've produced a report on our progress towards the achievement of our equality objectives during the 2018 year.

 What are our employment policies in relation to equalities?